Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 Each parameter is a variable name.
 We can name each parameter anything we would name a variable...
 So our best parameter names are descriptive and readable.

-This is where functions define the **position** of their parameters/arguments.
+This is where functions define the **position** of their parameters.

 ### Naming Conventions for Naming Your Functions